afinemax/Astron_2024/README.md

-# Hunting for Fast Radio Bursts (FRBs) with the 25-m Dwingeloo Radio Telescope (DRT) at ASTRON, the Netherlands 🇳🇱 📡
+# Utilizing the 25m Dwingeloo Radio Telescope (DRT) to Study Fast Radio Bursts (FRBs) at ASTRON, the Netherlands 🇳🇱 📡
 ## Advisors: Dr. Tammo Jan Dijkema & Co-advisor Proffesor Jason Hessels

 > "We look to the stars, but all we find is RFI." - Found on the back of a poster at ASTRON

+### This github repo is no longer active, for updates about the pipeline see the [gitlab repo](https://gitlab.camras.nl/dijkema/frbscripts)

-Over summer 2024, I am a researcher at The Netherlands Institute for Radio Astronomy (ASTRON) with their Summer Research Programme.
-For my project, I am using and operating the 25-m Dwingeloo radio telescope.
+Over summer 2024, I was a researcher at The Netherlands Institute for Radio Astronomy (ASTRON) with their Summer Research Programme.
+For my project, I was using and operating the 25-m Dwingeloo radio telescope.
 I am studing bright repeating Fast Radio Bursts (FRBs) to understand the potential connections between repeating and apparently non-repeating FRBs.
 As FRBs are hard to catch, I will also observe pulsars to both test the methodology and learn the relevant techniques.

 This is me inside the control room, observing with the 25-m Dwingeloo Radio Telescope, and this is a diagnostic plot showing the dynamic spectrum, and some meta data of a possible detection of FRB20240209A I observed on June 26 2024.
 <table>